Trainwreckadventures/Dynamic_CV/dynamic_cv_app/README.md

 At least I know where I need to put more of my focus.

 I can also add that I struggled a lot with the CSS, I know it's not part of this exam, but for the overall look and to add user-friendliness I believe it to still hold value for my exam.
-I am happy I got to dust off the CSS skills and re-awaken them abit (but Here I also need more practice).
+I am happy I got to dust off the CSS skills and re-awaken them abit (but here I also need more practice).

 All in all I am content with the outcome and how much I have learnt during this project.